brogers622/brogers622.github.io/_portfolio/project3.md

 The piston has a magnet inside of it, and a solenoid is coiled around the exterior of the tube.
 Consequently, as the piston-magnet oscillates in the tube, a portion of its kinetic energy is converted electromagnetically to electrical energy.

-Some of the main design considerations included box/orifice dimensions, how to seal membrane over orifice, tube diameter, box separation distance, and material selection.
+Some of the key design parameters included box/orifice dimensions, how to seal membrane over orifice, tube diameter, box separation distance, and material selection.
 ### Fabrication
 Acrylic was selected to construct most of the system due to its low cost, water proofness, and ease of laser cutting.
 Rubber sheet was used as the compliant membrane.
 A piston was machined out of an acrylic rod.
 The piston with magnets and a box are shown below.